CLIUtils/CLI11/README.md

 -   `->group(name)`: The help group to put the option in.
 No effect for positional options.
 Defaults to `"Options"`. `""` will not show up in the help print (hidden).
 -   `->ignore_case()`: Ignore the case on the command line (also works on subcommands, does not affect arguments).
 -   `->ignore_underscore()`: 🆕 Ignore any underscores in the options names (also works on subcommands, does not affect arguments).
 For example "option_one" will match with "optionone".
 This does not apply to short form options since they only have one character
--   `->disable_flag_override()`: 🚧 from the command line long form flag option can be assigned a value on the command line using the `=` notation `--flag=value`.
+-   `->disable_flag_override()`: 🚧 from the command line long form flag options can be assigned a value on the command line using the `=` notation `--flag=value`.
 If this behavior is not desired, the `disable_flag_override()` disables it and will generate an exception if it is done on the command line.
 The `=` does not work with short form flag options.
--    `->delimiter(char)`: 🚧 allows specification of a custom delimiter for separating single arguments into vector arguments, for example specifying `->delimiter(',')` on an option would result in `--opt=1,2,3` producing 3 elements of a vector and the equivalent of --opt 1 2 3 assuming opt is a vector value
+-    `->delimiter(char)`: 🚧 allows specification of a custom delimiter for separating single arguments into vector arguments, for example specifying `->delimiter(',')` on an option would result in `--opt=1,2,3` producing 3 elements of a vector and the equivalent of --opt 1 2 3 assuming opt is a vector value.
 -   `->description(str)`: 🆕 Set/change the description.
 -   `->multi_option_policy(CLI::MultiOptionPolicy::Throw)`: Set the multi-option policy.
 Shortcuts available: `->take_last()`, `->take_first()`, and `->join()`.
 This will only affect options expecting 1 argument or bool flags (which do not inherit their default but always start with a specific policy).
 -   `->check(std::string(const std::string &), validator_name="",validator_description="")`: 🚧 define a check function.
 The function should return a non empty string with the error message if the check fails
 -   `->check(Validator)`:🚧 Use a Validator object to do the check see [Validators](#validators) for a description of available Validators and how to create new ones.
 -   `->transform(std::string(std::string &), validator_name="",validator_description=")`: Converts the input string into the output string, in-place in the parsed options.
 -   `->transform(Validator)`: uses a Validator object to do the transformation see [Validators](#validators) for a description of available Validators and how to create new ones.
 -   `->each(void(const std::string &)>`: Run this function on each value received, as it is received.
-It should throw a `ValidationError` if an error is encountered
+It should throw a `ValidationError` if an error is encountered.
 -   `->configurable(false)`: Disable this option from being in a configuration file.

 These options return the `Option` pointer, so you can chain them together, and even skip storing the pointer entirely.
-Each takes any function that has the signature `void(const std::string&)`; it should throw a `ValidationError` when validation fails.
+The `each` function takes any function that has the signature `void(const std::string&)`; it should throw a `ValidationError` when validation fails.
 The help message will have the name of the parent option prepended.
 Since `each`, `check` and `transform` use the same underlying mechanism, you can chain as many as you want, and they will be executed in order.
-Operations added through `transform` are executed first in reverse order of addition, and `check` and `each` are run in order of addition.
+Operations added through `transform` are executed first in reverse order of addition, and `check` and `each` are run following the transform functions in order of addition.
 If you just want to see the unconverted values, use `.results()` to get the `std::vector<std::string>` of results.

 On the command line, options can be given as: